swcarpentry/r-novice-inflammation/01-starting-with-data.md

 > * Perform operations on a data frame of data.
 > * Display simple graphs.

-We are studying inflammation in patients who have been given a new treatment for arthritis, and need to analyze the first dozen data sets.
+We are studying inflammation in patients undergoing a new treatment for arthritis, and need to analyze the first dozen data sets.
 The data sets are stored in [comma-separated values](reference.html#comma-separated-values-(csv)) (CSV) format: each row holds information for a single patient, and the columns represent successive days.
 The first few rows of our first file look like this: